Avaiga/taipy-doc/docs/manuals/core/entities/index.md

-# Taipy's Core features
+# Taipy's Core entities

-This documentation focuses on providing necessary information to use the Taipy Core features, and in particular the capabilities related to scenario management.
+This documentation focuses on providing necessary information to use the Taipy Core entities, and in particular the capabilities related to scenario management.
 It is assumed that the reader already knows the [Taipy Core concepts](../concepts/index.md) described in a previous documentation.